ebi-gene-expression-group/atlas-components/packages/scxa-faceted-search-results-v5/README.md

 # Requirements

-You should have node version at least 7 or later.
+You should have at least Node 16 LTS with NPM 8 or later.
 You can check your current installed version executing this command.
 ```shell
 npm --version